Value Stream Mapping: Cross-Functional Visualization

 Why Value Stream Mapping Is Important for Cross-Functional Impact Awareness

 Using the VSM model will allow you to see areas of the process where there are bottlenecks, inefficiencies, and steps which require a large number of resources.
 From here, you can begin to strip down some of the more wasteful elements of the processes in small, iterative improvement cycles, until the process becomes as efficient and effective as possible.
 (Kaizen principles).
 Review your processes every year or so to ensure they remain efficient and changes within the organization or infrastructure haven’t made any steps redundant.
 When mapping out the process, be sure to engage with process stakeholders to fully understand what the process entails and potentially gain another perspective on improvements which could be made.
-Bottomline, this is an ongoing, dynamic, and cross-functional undertaking in a continuous improvement culture.
+Bottomline, this is an ongoing, dynamic, and cross-functional undertaking in a continuous improvement culture and can offer the following strategic benefits.